Writers Write creates and shares writing resources. In this post, we share 10 captivating Carlos Ruiz Zafón quotes about books.

 Some writers write beautifully about books.
-One of the authors who does it best is Carlos Ruiz Zafón.
-Born 25 September 1964, the Spanish writer is well-known for the internationally best-selling, The Shadow of the Wind.
+One of the authors who did it best was Carlos Ruiz Zafón.
+Born 25 September 1964, died 19 June 2020, the Spanish writer is well-known for the internationally best-selling, The Shadow of the Wind.

 The beautiful quotes below are from the Cemetery of Forgotten Books, the best-selling Barcelona-based books that began with The Shadow of the Wind.

 10 Captivating Carlos Ruiz Zafón Quotes About Books

 - Every book, every volume you see here, has a soul.
 The soul of the person who wrote it and of those who read it and lived and dreamed with it.
 Every time a book changes hands, every time someone runs his eyes down its pages, its spirit grows and strengthens.

 - Few things leave a deeper mark on the reader, than the first book that finds its way to his heart.